kuertee/x4-mod-ui-extensions/README.md

 Mod-specific lua files
 ======================
-The actual lua that modifies the UI need to exist in the mod's lua file in the mod's folder.
+- The actual lua that modifies the UI needs to exist in the mod's lua file in the mod's folder.
-The file needs to be named the lua file it will be modding.
+- The file needs to be named the same as the lua file it will be modding.
-Extract and examine "kuertee_uix_mod_sample.ZIP".
+- Extract and examine "kuertee_uix_mod_sample.ZIP".
-It adds a "Hello world" menu item in both the left and right side bars of the Map Menu.
+  - It adds a "Hello world" menu item in both the left and right side bars of the Map Menu.
-In this example, the lua file is named: "menu_map_uix.lua" because it will be modding the base-game's "menu_map.lua" file.
+  - In this example, the lua file is named: "menu_map_uix.lua" because it will be modding the base-game's "menu_map.lua" file.

 Features
 ========